Master of Photography, Professional Photographers of America

 won several international photography awards.

-a fitness buff and exercise instructor (before that was a job description) and an
+fitness buff and exercise instructor (before that was a job

-Ever since he was 10 years old, he knew exactly what he wanted to do with his life after he won a Chicago Tribune photo contest of a little kitten in the bell of a Tuba.
+Ever since he was 10 years old, Neil knew exactly what he wanted to do with his life after he won a Chicago Tribune photo contest of a little kitten inside the bell of a Tuba.

 Growing up in the depression, one of seven children and the son of a Presbyterian minister, he worked whatever jobs he could in order to raise enough money for film and chemicals for processing his own film.

-Originally hired as a portrait specialist in 1954, he quickly began to aggressively
+Originally hired by Kodak as a portrait specialist in 1954, he quickly began to aggressively

 pursue several new areas of specialization and began to form his own unique